nimble-123/playbooks/README.md

 Ansible Playbooks
 =================

-Ansible Playbooks are suitable for provisioning and managing bare metal or virtual machines for different roles (e.g. development laptop, cloud VM container host images).
+Ansible Playbooks are suitable for provisioning and managing bare metal or virtual machines for different roles (e.g. development laptop, cloud VM container hosts).

 For provisioning application and service environments (e.g. running an API service, a CI installation, etc.), prefer container configuration specifications such as Docker instead.